julia-kraus/CarND-Advanced-Lane-Lines/writeup_template.md

 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

 Then, I transformed the test images.
 Here is an example of an unwarped and a warped image.
-Before warping
+Before warping:

 ![alt text][image11]

-After warping
+After warping:
 ![alt text][image12]

+I combined all these preprocessing steps into the `preprocess_image` pipeline function that can be found in `preprocessing.py`.
+The output of this image pipeline on our test image was:

+![alt text][image16]

+We can again see that the lane lines are visible.
+However, there are still many pixels activated that don't belong to the lane line.
+Our next steps are therefore to identify only the lane line pixels and fit a curve to the lane line.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?